jfkback/crumb/README.md

 ### Key Features

 *   **Eight Diverse Tasks**: Covers a wide range of domains including legal QA, clinical trials, code, scientific papers, and more.
-*   **Complex, Multi-Aspect Queries**: Queries are naturalistic and often contain multiple constraints, logical operations, or reasoning requirements.
+*   **Complex Queries**: Queries are natural and contain multiple constraints or requirements.
 *   **Realistic & Standardized Data**: Documents are provided in a unified Markdown format, with contextualized chunking to preserve document structure.
 *   **Passage and Full-Document Versions**: Evaluate models on both chunked passages (for standard retrievers) and full documents (for long-context models).
 *   **Validation Sets Included**: Each task includes a development set to enable tuning and few-shot prompting approaches.